 The prevalence of cardiovascular disease increases significantly after the age of 40 years.
 The NHS Health Checks programme in Somerset is a key priority as it focuses on raising awareness of the risk factors for cardiovascular disease and offering individuals support to reduce their future risk.
-In 2012, 61% of the annual target population were invited to a check and 27% received a check.
+During 2018/19, 82% of the annual target population were invited to a check and 27% received a check.
+In 2019/20 the proportion remained at 27%; this service has been significantly disrupted by covid-19 precautions since then.

 In the latest Cardiovascular Disease Health Profiles , Somerset performs better or is broadly in line with the national average in respect of most indicators.